emre/django-stackoverflow-trace/README.md

 django-stackoverflow-trace
 ================

-A custom Django 'technical' error template that you have an extra link to stackoverflow search w/ the related ```exception_value```.
+A custom Django technical error template that puts a stackoverflow search link above the related exception message.

 ### Installation